HaCSRex/HaCSRex.github.io/content/authors/admin/_index.md

 ## About Me

 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hi!
+I'm Ha Chung Shing, a research associate at the University Medical Center, Johannes Gutenberg University Mainz.
+I am interested in biostatistics, Bayesian statistics, statistical modelling, and artificial intelligence.
+I have a MSc in Biostatistics from LMU Munich and a BSc in Investment Science from The Hong Kong Polytechnic University.
+I have worked as a research associate at X and Y. I am proficient in R, data science, and SQL.
+In my free time, I enjoy dancing, playing badminton, and cooking.
+I am fluent in Chinese - Cantonese and English, and I am learning German.
+I have completed courses in neural networks and deep learning, blockchain fundamentals, and object-oriented programming in R.